 4. Q: How do I locate the venue of my classrooms?

 Ans: You may refer to the SoC venues page to find out the venue of your classrooms.

 5. Q: Do I need to obtain the Graduate Certificate in Computing Foundations to gain admission to the master’s degree programme in the School of Computing?

 Ans: The GC-CF programme can help non-computing graduates develop stronger foundations that would better prepare themselves for the master’s degree programmes in computing.
 Do note that admission to the SoC master’s degree programmes is on competitive basis and there is no guarantee of admission.

 6. Q: How easy/difficult is it to get admission in master’s degree programmes upon completion of Graduate Certificate?

-7. Q: If I decide to embark on the master’s degree programme, am I allowed to transfer any module credits from the GC-CF programme to the master’s degree programme?
+7. Q: If I decide to embark on the master’s degree programme, am I allowed to transfer any course credits from the GC-CF programme to the master’s degree programme?

 Ans: Courses completed in GC-CF are credit transferrable to the Master of Computing (General Track) programme only, subject to the school's approval.